A wonderful summertime journey through Hampshire's countryside, which allows you to sit back, relax and experience the leisurely pace of steam travel.

 |Pullman Style Dining||£179|

 As we depart Southampton, observant ones can catch a glimpse out to Southampton docks and the Solent.
-After leaving the suburbs, there is no rest for our locomotive which will be working hard as we are now rushing north, following the River Itchen to Eastleigh and beginning a steady 20 mile climb, passing through the historic city of Winchester on the edge of the South Downs through the heart of Hampshire.
+After leaving the suburbs, there is no rest for our locomotive which will be working hard as we are now rushing north, following the River Itchen to Eastleigh and beginning a steady 20 mile climb, up to the edge of the South Downs through the heart of Hampshire.
 We briefly cross into Wiltshire passing by the outskirts of Salisbury with a chance to catch a glimpse of Salisbury cathedral's iconic Spire as we pass by, before returning to Hampshire and retracing our steps to Southampton.

 Dining passengers will be served a Champagne Cream Tea on board.